-CTA Sch 7, para 14 5.14
+CTA Sch 7, para 14

+5.14 Where directions are given

 Where directions are given to firms of a given type or to all firms, generally an Order must be laid before parliament by HM Treasury under the negative resolution procedure.
 The exception is a direction to limit or cease business, which requires an Order laid under the affirmative resolution procedure.